-"Butter has gone up three cents in the last week," he said.
+last week," he said.
 "I can't afford to use butter."

-So he munched his bread dry, with s sense of exaltation in his self-imposed penance.
+So he munched his-bread dry, with a sense of exaltation in his self-imposed penauce.
 He would not open the poorhouse-door for himself by using butter.
 But, somehow, the rank tea tasted ranker than usual.
-Surely the bread small circle that the lamplight illumined seemed singularly dense.
+Surely the bread was sour.
+And the gloom outside the small circle that the lamplight illumined seemed singularly deuse.
 What was wrong?
 What was missing?
 What was different?
 He paused, his hand falling by his side.
-The child-as he and Mrs. Dutty had always called her-the child was not here.
-She used to slip in so quietly, take her seat, and when her meager supper was over, glide away just Yes, little as he noticed her, she was generally there.
+The child-as he and Mrs. Dotty had always called her-the child was not here.
+She used to slip in so quietly, take her seat, and when her meager supper was over, glide away just as softly.
+Yes, little as he notaced her, she was generally there.
 He rang the bell sharply.